Skip to Content

 • The dealer shuffles the cards and deals seven cards to each player.

 • The dealer then places the top two cards face up on the table.
-The rest of the cards are placed face down to form the draw pile.
+These two cards are the start of the Center Row.

 Playing the Game

-On a player’s turn they will perform one of two actions:
+On your turn you will perform one of two actions:

 • Play a card(s)